CodePenguino/GBA-3D/README.md

-# GBA-3D-Demo
+# GBA-3D
-A small project trying to get a triangle (and later 3D) rendering on the Gameboy Advanced
+A small project trying to get 3D rendering on the Gameboy Advanced

 # How to compile